bcgov/fbp-go/README.md

 ### v1.0.5 (future)
 - [ ] Modal bug.
 You can click anywhere on the screen, and that closes the modal.
-- [x] Only showing GFL and curing for OA1 and O1B.
+- [x] Basic+Advanced: Only showing GFL and curing for OA1 and O1B.
-- [x] Only showing PDF and PC sliders for M1, M2, M3 and M4.
-- [x] Persist last settings. (excluding PC and PDF)
+- [x] Basic+Advanced: Persist last settings. (excluding PC and PDF)
-- [x] No longer automatically loading your location on start.
+- [x] Basic+Advanced: No longer automatically loading your location on start.
-- [ ] Make heading height in advanced and basic look the same.
-- [ ] More spacing between each result, and space between heading and 1st result.
+- [x] Basic+Advanced: More spacing between each result, and space between heading and 1st result.
-- [ ] A bit more space between the last input item and the results. (e.g. space between curing and primary heading is different.)
+- [x] Basic+Advanced: A bit more space between the last input item and the results. (e.g. space between curing and primary heading is different.)
-- [ ] Consider swapping out ExpansionPanel (it uses up a lot of space).?
+- [x] Advanced: Only showing PDF and PC sliders for M1, M2, M3 and M4.
+- [x] Basic: Make heading height in advanced and basic look the same.
+- [x] Drop acronyms, except where there is limited space.
 - [ ] Plus/minus buttons.
 - [ ] Automated build (apk + appbundle) in github workflow.
-- [ ] Consider dropping acronyms.
 - [ ] What is the unit of measure for the fire spread.
 - [ ] Finalise disclaimer popup.